-BrandlandUSA reader Mark Shainblum of Montreal sends us his top favorite missing Canadian brands.
+Canadian writer Mark Shainblum, an Ottawa, Ontario journalist and editor, is best known as a science fiction and comic book writer.
+He sends us his his top favorite missing Canadian brands.
 The cartoonist was quite stunned to hear that Crosley Radios is back, and found our site that way.
-Here goes with Mark’s favorite missing brands.
+Here goes:

-7. No, not those Simpsons, although the logo does look eerily similar, now that I think about it.
-Simpsons was another major Canadian department store chain, Eaton’s major competitor, which collapsed and was absorbed by the Hudson’s Bay Company and shut down thereafter.
+- No, not those Simpsons, although the logo does look eerily similar, now that I think about it.
+Simpsons was another major Canadian department store chain, Eaton’s major competitor, which collapsed and was absorbed by the Hudson’s Bay Company and shut down thereafter

 - KIK Cola, a Canadian-only brand which frankly tasted awful, but was dutifully purchased by my parents.

 - Sealtest Milk.
 This brand actually still exists, now owned by the Natrel Group, but it’s only sold in Ontario and BC, not my part of the country.

 - Borden Milk.
 I think this brand still exists in other parts of the world, but is long gone here, as are the glass bottles with the cardboard stopper it came in.